turbotas/BusinessSimulator/README.txt

 # Simulation Project

 ## Overview
-An AI-driven simulation environment for modeling organizational roles and performance.
+An AI-driven (Chat GPT at the moment) simulation environment for modeling organizational roles and performance.

 ## Setup Instructions
 1. Clone the repository.